Applications for Ohio Farm Bureau Health Plans now available

 “Part of the challenge with agricultural carbon credits is that the verification costs can be high,” said Andrew Walmsley, American Farm Bureau Federation director of congressional relations.
 That limits revenue for a farmer at today’s prices.

 Both chambers of Congress are currently considering the Growing Climate Solutions Act of 2020 (H.R.7393 and S.B.
 3894) that would, among other things, create a third-party verifier certification program through USDA.
-These verifiers would certify the work being done is indeed generating credits.
-The bipartisan bills, supported by American Farm Bureau and other leading farm and environmental groups, would also make it easier for farmers to get reliable information about markets and to get help from qualified technical assistance providers.
+The agency established rules to establish these programs in 2024.
+Provisions created by the Act are supported by American Farm Bureau and other leading farm and environmental groups.
+They are designed to make it easier for farmers to get reliable information about markets and to get help access qualified technical assistance providers.

 “Whoever figures out the lowest cost and trusted verification standard will probably end up with the most successful market for ag credits,” Walmsley said.